 Know the Facts about Auto Service Contracts

-If you are shopping for a new or used car, you may be encouraged to buy an auto service contract.
+If you're shopping for a new or used car, you may be encouraged to buy an auto service contract.
 Auto service contracts have become increasingly popular as a way to provide consumers a means to deal with unforeseen vehicle repair problems.
-Before signing on the dotted line, the Better Business Bureau urges consumers to be sure they understand the terms of the contract and know who is responsible for providing the coverage.
+Before signing on the dotted line, Better Business Bureau urges consumers to be sure they understand the terms of the contract and are clear on who is responsible for providing the coverage.

 According to the Federal Trade Commission, an auto service contract is a promise to perform (or pay for) certain repairs or service.
 Sometimes called an "extended warranty," a service contract is not a warranty as defined by federal law.
 A service contract may be arranged at any time and always costs extra; a warranty comes with a new car and is included in the original price.
 This separate and additional cost distinguishes a service contract from a warranty.

-What's the cost of the auto service contract?
-Usually, the price of the service contract is based on the car make, model, condition (new or used), depth of coverage and length of contract.
+-What's the cost of the auto service contract?
+Usually, the price of the service contract is based on the car make, model, condition (new or used), range of coverage provided and length of contract.
 The cost of the service contract can range from several hundred dollars to more than $2,000.
 In addition, you may need to pay a deductible each time your car is serviced or repaired.

-Consumers should check with the BBB for a reliability report on the business offering the contract, and with any regulatory agencies that oversee this type of company.
-Make sure you read and thoroughly understand the agreement and check that all verbal promises have been included.
+-Consumers should do their research with BBB at bbb.org for free Business Reviews.
+Also, make sure you read and thoroughly understand any agreement and check that all verbal promises have been included.
 Do not sign a contract with blank spaces that could be altered or changed.
-Finally, once the contract is signed, keep a copy of it for your records.
+Finally, once the contract is signed, be sure to keep a copy of it for your records.